-- 8.1 Despite the introduction of the Employment Equity Act, 55 of 1998, racial and gender representation in the property sector, especially in the various management categories, is not representative of the demographics of the country. - 8.2 Consequently, each property sector enterprise undertakes to: - 8.2.1 Implement transformation programme in its workplace and eradicate inequalities and disparities; - 8.2.2 Promote a non-racial, non-sexist environment and enhance cultural diversity and gender sensitivity; and - 8.2.3 Ensure reasonable accommodation and access for applicants of employment and employees with disabilities within the sector. - 8.3 In addition to obligations in terms of employment equity, enterprises in the sector commit to achieve the following targets of the draft aligned sector code: - 8.3.1 60% Black senior management employees as a percentage of all senior management; - 8.3.2 30% Black female senior management employees as a percentage of all senior management - 8.3.3 75% Black employees in middle management as a percentage of all middle management; - 8.3.4 38% Black female employees in middle management as a percentage of all middle management; - 8.3.5 88% Black employees in junior management as a percentage of all junior management; - 8.3.6 44% Black female employees in junior management as a percentage of all junior management; - 8.3.7 2% Black disabled employees as a percentage of all employees.
+- 8.1 Despite the introduction of the Employment Equity Act, 55 of 1998, racial and gender representation in the property sector, especially in the various management categories, is not representative of the demographics of the country. - 8.2 Consequently, each property sector enterprise undertakes to: - 8.2.1 Implement transformation programme in its workplace and eradicate inequalities and disparities; - 8.2.2 Promote a non-racial, non-sexist environment and enhance cultural diversity and gender sensitivity; and - 8.2.3 Ensure reasonable accommodation and access for applicants of employment and employees with disabilities within the sector. - 8.3 In addition to obligations in terms of employment equity, enterprises in the sector commit to achieve the following targets of the draft aligned sector code: - 8.3.1 60% Black senior management employees as a percentage of all senior management; - 8.3.2 30% Black female senior management employees as a percentage of all senior management; - 8.3.3 75% Black employees in middle management as a percentage of all middle management; - 8.3.4 38% Black female employees in middle management as a percentage of all middle management; - 8.3.5 88% Black employees in junior management as a percentage of all junior management; - 8.3.6 44% Black female employees in junior management as a percentage of all junior management; - 8.3.7 2% Black disabled employees as a percentage of all employees.

-8.4 All principles under management control that covers Senior, Middle, Junior management as well as black employees with disability in the revised codes as amended from time to time (for both generic and QSE) are applicable.
+- 8.4 All principles under management control that covers Senior, Middle, Junior management as well as black employees with disability in the revised codes as amended from time to time (for both generic and QSE) are applicable. - 8.5 EAP targets and calculations apply in the Employment Equity as per code of Good practice unless otherwise stated.

-CODE: 200B EMPLOYMENT EQUITY FOR GENERIC SCORECARD - 13 POINTS
+CODE: 200B EMPLOYMENT EQUITY FOR GENERIC ENTITIES - 13 POINTS